EAN Check.comEAN Check.com

 EAN

 EAN is an abbreviation of European Article Numbers and is also known as International Article Numbers.
-EAN and UPC are exactly the same apart from the visible placement of the numbers, which are printed below the acrual barcode of the EAN/UPC.
+EAN and UPC are exactly the same apart from the visible placement of the numbers, which are printed below the actual barcode of the EAN/UPC.

 UPC

 UPC is an abbreviation of Universal Product Code.
-An UPC Code consists of a unique 12-digit number and a barcode above it.
+A UPC Code consists of a unique 12-digit number and a barcode above it.
 In the most common application of a product UPC the first six numbers indicate the manufacturer.
+The next five digits are an item number, and the final number is the check digit.
+The check digit is added to help ensure that the UPC is valid.